snqzspg/cli-sort-visual/README.md

 ```

 to build PortAudio.
 The `bin` and `lib` folders will be created.
 (Enter `make clean` to undo.)

+*Note: For linux users, if you encountered errors while building (that stops you from building PortAudio), if you see something along the lines of "recompile with -fPIC" in your error, you can try to re-configure PortAudio to use static linking instead (`./configure --enable-static --disable-shared`).
+You will then ensure that you adjust this project's `Makefile` according to [these instructions](#hooking-up-portaudio)*

 #### Testing PortAudio